MLB Mt. Rushmores

 Milwaukee Brewers Mt.
 Rushmore

-A franchise that began as the Seattle Pilots in 1969 lasted just one season in the northwest prior to moving to Milwaukee under new ownership that included Bud Selig.
+A franchise that began as the Seattle Pilots in 1969 lasted just one season in the northwest prior to moving to Milwaukee in 1970 under new ownership that included Bud Selig.
 The Brewers have the distinction as the only franchise to compete in four different divisions at some point: the AL West from 1969-71, the AL East from 1972-93, the AL Central from 1994-97 and the NL Central from 1998-present.
 But Milwaukee has just two division titles, the first in 1982, and the second in 2011.
-This past summer the Brew Crew established a franchise record 96 wins.
-In 43 seasons of competition, the Brewers have finished at .500 or better just 15 times.
+In 46 complete seasons of competition, the Brewers have finished at .500 or better just 17 times.
 The 2002 season marked the only time the franchise lost 100 games, and the only season with a worse record than the expansion season of 1969.
 The two names that scream loudly to any Milwaukee fan for Mt.
 Rushmore are Robin Yount and Paul Molitor.
 Finding two additional names takes a bit more digging.

 With Yount firmly entrenched at shortstop, Molitor was forced to find other positions in order to break into the Brewers’ lineup.
 Like Yount in 1973, Molitor was drafted No. 3 overall in 1977.
 And also like Yount, Molitor found himself in the Brewers’ Opening Day lineup the following season.
 A shortstop by trade, Molitor stated at five different positions the first five Opening Days of his career (shortstop, DH, second base, left field and third base).
 In 15 seasons in Milwaukee, Molitor totaled 2,281 hits, 412 steals and a .303 batting average in 1,856 games.